Unais812/ecs-project/README.md

 ## Features
 - Uses an ALB to distribute load evenly
-- HTTP-HTTPS redirection using an ALB listener
+- HTTP -> HTTPS redirection using an ALB listener
-- Security groups to restrict complete access to other resources
 - Uses route53 hosted zone + ACM allowing app to be reached on **https://tm.nginxunais.com**

 # Directory Structure